 - The professional discussion was selected as a valid way to draw out KSBs, in particular behaviours.
-It allows for a range of examples to be brought forward during the two-way conversation. - It allows the apprentice to be assessed against KSBs that may not naturally occur during other assessment methods. - It enables the apprentice to demonstrate the application of skills and behaviours as well as knowledge. - It allows scope for the apprentice to demonstrate the depth and breadth of KSBs, allowing for a distinction marking apprentice to complete their last answer.
-Further time may be granted for apprentices with appropriate needs, in-line with the VTCT Skillsfirst Reasonable Adjustments policy.
+It allows for a range of examples to be brought forward during the two-way conversation. - It allows the apprentice to be assessed against KSBs that may not naturally occur during other assessment methods. - It enables the apprentice to demonstrate the application of skills and behaviours as well as knowledge. - It allows scope for the apprentice to demonstrate the depth and breadth of KSBs, allowing for a distinction marking

 The IEA will conduct and assess the professional discussion.
 The professional discussion will last 60 minutes.
-The IEA has the discretion to increase the time of the professional discussion by up to 10% to allow the
+The IEA has the discretion to increase the time of the professional discussion by up to 10% to allow the apprentice to complete their last answer.
+Further time may be granted for apprentices with appropriate needs, in-line with the VTCT Skills Reasonable Adjustments policy.

-The underpinning portfolio will have been submitted in line with VTCT Skillsfirst requirements at the gateway and must evidence all of the KSBs mapped to this assessment method.
+The underpinning portfolio will have been submitted in line with VTCT Skills requirements at the gateway and must evidence all of the KSBs mapped to this assessment method.
 The IEA will review the portfolio and will use the contents of the portfolio to identify discussion topics for the professional discussion.